shakemurasan/okuribito/README.md

 ```

 ### Other ideas
-- send to Fluentd, TreasureData
+- Send to Fluentd, TreasureData

 ## Development